 Once the device has been initialized, it is necessary to set the clock frequency so that the proper counter values can be programmed.
 This can be accomplished using pb_core_clock(..).
 The clock frequency is that of the PulseBlaster Core, not the DAC or external oscillator.
+For standard DDS-II-300 boards, this value is 75 MHz.
 See Code Example 1.